Recurrent migraines can be functionally disabling and can impair quality of life.

 Other beta blockers that can be used are timolol, atenolol, and metoprolol.
 They should be considered in patients with the underlying cardiovascular disease.
 Common side effects of this group of medications are fatigue, nausea, dizziness, decreased exercise tolerance, and depression.
 Contraindications include severe asthma, peripheral vascular disease, severe bradycardia, and heart blocks.

-Depakote and sodium valproate are 2 anticonvulsant drugs that are used for migraine prophylaxis.
+Depakote and sodium valproate are two anticonvulsant drugs that are used for migraine prophylaxis.
 They are amongst the first-line agents used for migraine prevention.
 They are particularly useful for prolonged and atypical migraine.
-The dose used is 400 to 1000 mg daily.
 Common side effects include nausea, drowsiness, hair loss, tremors, and hyperammonemia.
 They are contraindicated in patients with severe liver disease and pancreatitis.
 Sodium valproate cannot be used in pregnancy because of teratogenicity.

 Topamax is another drug used as a first-line treatment option for migraine prophylaxis.
 Topamax has comparable efficacy to propranolol for preventing migraine headaches.
 It should be started at a low dose with 25 mg daily and slowly titrated up to 100 mg twice daily.
 Patients should continue treatment for at least 2 to 3 months before the treatment efficacy is evaluated.
 Common side effects include memory and concentration problems, paresthesia, fatigue, nausea, and anorexia.
 Topamax can cause metabolic acidosis and also precipitate kidney stones, acute myopia, and angle closure glaucoma.